 3. Zermatt

-Another of my picks of the most beautiful places in Switzerland is Zermatt.
+Another one of my picks for the most beautiful places in Switzerland is Zermatt.
 Where else can you get up so close and personal to the magnificent Matterhorn?
 A 30-minute ride on the Gornergratbahn from Zermatt railway station will deliver you to Gornergrat for fantastic views of the Matterhorn.
-You can also have your photo taken with a St. Bernard – complete with whiskey barrel!
+You can also have your photo taken with a St. Bernard – complete with a whiskey barrel!

 For a different perspective of the Matterhorn, take the cable car to Rothorn where you get a panoramic view of towering alpine peaks.
 Zermatt is a popular ski resort in winter but it also offers glacier skiing in summer so no matter when you visit you can clip on the skis.
 If you’re looking at spending the night we recommend Beau-Rivage hotel or Schlosshotel Life & Style Zermatt but book online in advance.

 If you’re looking for something a little less active to do, Zermatt has plenty to offer.
-The attractive car-free town has a thriving center with all manner of shops, there are dining outlets to suit every budget (including three Michelin-starred restaurants), and a large number of spas and wellness centers, perfect for soothing your tired muscles after a day of activity.
+The attractive car-free town has a thriving center with all manner of shops.
+Dining outlets to suit every budget (including three Michelin-starred restaurants) and a large number of spas and wellness centers are perfect for soothing your tired muscles after a day of activity.

 4. Bern